Spring snowmelt has cities along the Mississippi bracing for flooding in homes and businesses - KTVZ

 By Jennifer Gray, CNN Meteorologist

-Twenty river gauges are in major flood stage across the Midwest, with more potentially damaging flooding expected in the coming days and weeks as the snow from this year’s blockbuster season continues to melt.
+More than two dozen river gauges are in major flood stage across the Midwest, with more potentially damaging flooding expected into the coming weeks as the snow from this year’s blockbuster season continues to melt.

-Now, the Mississippi River at La Crosse, Wisconsin, is forecast to crest near 16.1 feet Wednesday into Thursday — which would be its third-highest crest there and not far off the record of 17.89 feet set in April 1965.
+Now, the Mississippi River at La Crosse, Wisconsin, is forecast to crest Thursday near 16.1 feet — which would be its third-highest crest there and not far off the record of 17.89 feet set in April 1965.
 At 16 feet, “water is within one foot of Rose Street near Interstate 90, and the eastbound I-90 exit may be closed,” the National Weather Service said.

 Some homes and businesses along Davenport’s riverfront already have taken on water, and the worst is yet to come, Mayor Mike Matson told CNN.
 Roads also could close there, he said, as flooding threatens towns all along the Mississippi River.